 And, of course, there are places like the outdoor re-enactments at Beamish Open Air Museum, Ironbridge Gorge, and the Ulster American Folk Park, where that sort of immersive experience is taken to a new level, where visitors are invited to take part, alongside the actors, in the experience of recreating life in a particular place, at a particular time.
 Whole towns have been rebuilt!
 There are working candle makers!
 A printers!
 Steam trains!
 A foundry!
 Pit ponies (plus attached pit)!
 A sweet shop!
 And a fairground!

 Even commercially-driven enterprises like the London Dungeons have something to recommend them in that, while Mama would say that while they are going for the wow factor than having any true educational value, they certainly do fire up enthusiasm for the dry and dusty subject that wrong-headed people make history out to be.
-Or in the case of the Dungeons, as they do things like splash warm ‘blood’ in your face in the French Revolution room just as the guillotine goes down, the ghoulish yuck factor.
+Or in the case of the Dungeons, as it does things like splash warm ‘blood’ in your face in the French Revolution room just as the guillotine goes down, impress with the ghoulish yuck factor.

 It’s this, not the popularism, that means that Mama will not be taking us there, or to Lenin’s Mausoleum, any time soon.
 Spoilsport.